 A fetus/embryo is more vulnerable to x-rays than a baby, child or adult.
 Women who are or think might be pregnant should make sure they tell their doctor or radiographer beforehand.

-We have x-ray facilities located at our Ascot Hospital and Millennium branches.
+We have x-ray facilities located at these branches:

 To download a printable pdf of this page, please click here.